| True Stories? Urban Legends? Chain Letters? Could be one or all

 decided and moved on to the ice cream section near the front of the store.
 If nothing

+else, I could always fix myself an ice cream cone.
 I placed the ice cream in my cart and looked down the aisle toward the front.
 I

 saw first the green suit, then recognized the pretty lady coming towards me.
 In her arms